 With other methods of air cleaning on the market, why should you think about putting a UV light in your HVAC system?
 Review these benefits:

 1. Clean Coils

 The evaporator coil in your HVAC system is routinely moist, particularly during warmer months.
 By always shining UVC light on the coil, mold and bacteria will not flourish.

 2. Cleaner Indoor Air

-Media air filters can be effective at catching dust, pollen, dander and other larger particles, but only the highest-rated HEPA filters can trap the smaller bacteria and viruses.
+Media air filters can trap the smaller bacteria and viruses.
 UV lights lower the amount of microorganisms in the air without affecting airflow.